-- 4.1.
-The school will shortlist applicants according to the relevance and applicability of their professional attributes and personal qualities to the role.
-Short-listed applicants will then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail. - 4.2.
-All formal interviews will have a panel of at least two people chaired by the Headmaster, Bursar or another designated senior member of staff.
+- a.
+The School will short list applicants according to the relevance and applicability of their professional attributes and personal qualities to the role.
+Short-listed applicants will then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed and or tested in more detail. - b.
+All formal interviews will have a panel of at least two people chaired by the Head, Bursar or another designated senior member of staff.
 It is recommended best practice that at least one person on the appointment panel will have undertaken safer recruitment training.
-The Chair of Governors should chair the panel for the Bursar's and Head's appointment. - 4.3.
+The Chair of Governors should chair the panel for the appointments of the Head and Director of Finance and Operations.

+- c.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
-Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel. - 4.4.
-The interview will be conducted in person and the areas which it will explore will include suitability to work with children. - 4.5.
-All candidates invited to interview must bring documents confirming any educational and professional qualifications that are necessary or relevant for the post (e.g. the original or certified copy of certificates, diplomas etc).
-Where originals or certified copies are not available for the successful candidate, written confirmation of the relevant qualifications must be obtained by the candidate from the awarding body. - 4.6.
-The school requests that all candidates invited to interview also bring with them: - 4.6.1.
-A current driving licence including a photograph or a passport or a full birth certificate; - 4.6.2.
-A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - 4.6.3.
-Where appropriate any documentation evidencing a change of name; - 4.6.4.
+Should the Chair have a conflict of interest they should withdraw from the panel and another Chair nominated. - d.
+The interview will should wherever possible be conducted in person, however technology e.g. SKYPE, may be used for applicants applying from abroad.
+The interview must explore the applicant's suitability to work with children. - e.
+All candidates invited to interview must bring the original documents confirming any educational and professional qualifications that are necessary or relevant for the post (certified copy of certificates, diplomas may at the discretion of the Head or Director of Finance and Operations be permitted.)
+Where originals or certified copies are not available for the successful candidate, written confirmation of the relevant qualifications must be obtained by the candidate from the awarding body. - f.
+The School requests that all candidates invited to interview also bring with them: - A current driving licence including a photograph or a passport or a full birth certificate; - II.
+A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - III.
+Where appropriate any documentation evidencing a change of name; - IV.
 Where the candidate is not a citizen of a country within the European Economic Area or Switzerland, proof of entitlement to work and reside in the UK.

-- 4.7.
 Please note that originals of the above are necessary.
-Photocopies or certified copies are not sufficient. - 4.8.
-Candidates with a disability who are invited to interview should inform the school of any necessary reasonable adjustments or arrangements to assist them in attending the interview.
+Photocopies or certified copies are not sufficient.

+g.
+Candidates with a disability who are invited to interview should inform the School of any necessary reasonable adjustments or arrangements to assist them in attending the interview.